grafana/pyroscope/docs/sources/configure-client/grafana-agent/go_pull.md

 Before proceeding with the configuration, ensure that you have the following:

-- Go application with Pyroscope agent instrumentation (more languages coming soon)
-- Docker and Docker Compose installed on your system
+1. Install Grafana Agent in [flow mode](/docs/agent/next/flow/setup/install/)
+2. Configure Grafana Agent in Flow mode

-## Configuring the agent
+## Adding Profiling to the Grafana Agent

 This guide presents how to configure the Grafana Agent for scraping performance profiles from a pprof endpoint using `pyroscope.scrape`.

-Please note, `pyroscope.scrape` is currently a beta feature.
-As such, it may undergo changes and updates.

 **While this documentation will contain a simple example for more configuration options visit the [agent configuration documentation](/docs/agent/next/flow/reference/components/pyroscope.scrape/).**

 ### Setup

-To set up the Grafana Agent in pull mode, follow these steps:
+To set up the Grafana Agent for profiling in pull mode (see [example](https://github.com/grafana/pyroscope/tree/main/examples/grafana-agent)), follow these steps:

-Clone the Pyroscope repository or navigate to your project directory.

-Create the following directory structure for the example files:
+Create the following directory structure:
 ```
 ├── examples
 │   └── your-application-example